gridlang/grid/docs/src/loops.md

 # Loops

-Looping conditionals work the same way as regular ones, with a different operator and a bit more functionality.
+Looping conditionals work similarly to plain conditionals, but with a different operator and a bit more functionality.

-Here's the syntax for example:
+Here's the syntax:

 ```
 expression @ capturevar, capturevar {